 This is important because the user can exchange the mask if he finds it unsuitable within the stipulated time without incurring any cost.

 While many DMEs tend to listen to user’s needs and are willing to go one step further, some DME are not so patient.
-In principle, they should work with the user to see what best fits the user.
+In principle, the DME should work with the user to see what best fits the user.
 Many DME’s hesitate to discuss and demonstrate different types of masks to users since it costs them time and money.

 The insurance company pays the DME a fixed amount for a particular interface, be it a $120 mask or $20 mask.
 This results in the DME trying to sell cheaper masks.
 The user should be firm while deciding the mask and should not accept any mask which they feel is not right for them.